ItzhakBista/Algoritems_project/README.md

 The project uses the Doctest testing framework to write unit tests for the implemented algorithms.
 Some of the tests included are for the following algorithms:

-*DFS: Tests Depth-First Search by adding edges and printing the resultant graph.
+-DFS: Tests Depth-First Search by adding edges and printing the resultant graph.

-*BFS: Tests Breadth-First Search similarly to DFS.
+-BFS: Tests Breadth-First Search similarly to DFS.

-*Prim's Algorithm: Tests Prim's minimum spanning tree algorithm.
+-Prim's Algorithm: Tests Prim's minimum spanning tree algorithm.

-*Dijkstra's Algorithm: Tests Dijkstra's shortest path tree algorithm.
+-Dijkstra's Algorithm: Tests Dijkstra's shortest path tree algorithm.

-*Kruskal's Algorithm: Tests Kruskal's algorithm for finding the minimum spanning tree (MST).
+-Kruskal's Algorithm: Tests Kruskal's algorithm for finding the minimum spanning tree (MST).